s3n0/e2scripts/LGTV-RS232/README.md

 - for some linux distributions it seems to have a separate setup for output and input, as follows:
   - `stty -F /dev/ttyS0 ispeed 9600 ospeed 9600`

-- the CAT command is normally used to dump the contents of a file to standard output (stdout = in the case of a terminal, it is the screen of your monitor / terminal) ... here's how to use it to extract content from input on the set-top-box:
+- the CAT command is normally used to display the contents of a file to standard output `stdout` but we can also display the serial interface input ... here's how to use it to extract content from input on the set-top-box:
   - `cat < /dev/ttyS0`
 - another example of reading a serial port input and displaying results on stdout (in hexadecimal, i.e. byte - one by one):
   - `od -x < /dev/ttyS0`